pi314/warawara/README.rst

 ===============================================================================
 A swiss-knife-like library that collects cute utilities for my other projects.

-This library only depends on Python standard library and Python itselfs.
+This library only depends on Python standard library and Python itself.
 It's functionalities will not depend on any third-party packages in a foreseeable future.

 Examples: